seed-labs/seed-labs/category-network/VPN/README.md

 # VPN Lab

-## For Ubuntu 20.04 VM
+## For Ubuntu 20.04 VM and for containers

-TBA

-## Container Setup
+There is no problem porting this lab to Ubuntu 20.04.

-Because this lab is a comprehensive lab.
-We will leave it to the students to set up the container environment if they choose to use containers, instead of VMs.
+Because this is a comprehensive lab, we will leave it to students to set up the container environment if they choose to use containers, instead of VMs.
 Both options are allowed.
 Therefore, we will not update this lab using containers.